 “Sharing makes you more significant than you are.
 The more you give to others, the more life you can receive”.

-Sharing is very close topic to us as it is an essential social skill to be able to build healthy, strong relationships and to contribute to the well-being and happiness of the collectivity.
+Sharing is a very close topic to us as it is an essential social skill to build healthy, strong relationships and contribute to the well-being and happiness of the collectivity.
 Let’s discover together the deep meaning of sharing and the importance of teaching this value to our children.

 The meaning of sharing

-A world without sharing cannot even be imagined, families, tribes, villages and cities would no longer exist.
-Knowledge would be kept secret and therefore not handed down.
+A world without sharing is unimaginable; families, tribes, villages, and cities would no longer exist.
+Knowledge would be kept secret and, therefore, not handed down.
 We would not have passed.
 Therefore, sharing is so important that it is fundamental.